|

 didn't have the urge to go out and buy one.

-screen cover could have been better, but the general package
+the coil plug and the thin screen cover could have been better, but the £450 price tag

 represents very good value for money.